Danish PM Mette Frederiksen arrives in India for 3-day visit | english.lokmat.com

 Danish PM Mette Frederiksen arrives in India for 3-day visit

-Denmark's Prime Minister Mette Frederiksen arrived in New Delhi in the wee hours of Saturday for his 3-day visit to India.
+Denmark's Prime Minister Mette Frederiksen arrived in New Delhi in the wee hours of Saturday for her 3-day visit to India.

-Denmark's Prime Minister Mette Frederiksen arrived in New Delhi in the wee hours of Saturday for his 3-day visit to India.
+Denmark's Prime Minister Mette Frederiksen arrived in New Delhi in the wee hours of Saturday for her 3-day visit to India.

 Minister of State (MoS) for External Affairs Meenakshi Lekhi on Saturday received Frederiksen, who is on her first state visit to India, at Delhi airport.